 Click here to find out more about our Truckee River ecosystem restoration projects.

 With the help of its lobbyists and delegates, TRFMA was able to draft a special piece of legislation to benefit the Truckee Meadows.
 Section 1036 of WRRDA 2014 directs the Corps to build a Locally Preferred Plan that provides a higher level of flood protection than the authorized NED Plan as long as the LPP meets certain Corps requirements.
+As noted, this LRP or LPP as it has been called was rejected by the Corps in 2019.
+TRFMA and local decision makers have rejected the NED Plan because it causes south Reno flooding, and the cost of additional mitigation is greater than the federal share offered.
+Because of these issues, until further notice, TRFMA is currently using its existing local funds to build the project without Corps assistance.
+The project remains authorized but there is no clear path for collaboration and match funding at this time.

 Click the links below or visit the U.S. Army Corps of Engineers online to view key project documents related to the Truckee Meadows Flood Control Project, Nevada.